YQBaobao/RollerCoaster/README.md

   click OK
 - In the system tray, right-click the icon and exit, the program will exit.
 - Double-click the icon in the system tray to switch between hiding/showing data
-- Other settings: background color, boss key
+- Other settings: background color, shortcut keys

 ### Some screenshots